tokenized/docs/protocol-actions.md

     </tr>

     <tr>
-        <td>ContractAuthFlags</td>
+        <td>ContractPermissions</td>
         <td>
             varbin(small)
         </td>
         <td>
-            A set of switches that define the authorization rules for this contract.
-See the Authorization Flags documentation for more detail.
-Other terms and conditions that are out of the smart contract&#39;s control should be listed in the Body of Agreement
+            A set of permission objects containing switches and field references that define the permissions for modifying this contract.
+See the Permission documentation for more detail.
-            Contract Flags - Amendments can be restricted to a vote.
-Specified in the Voting System.

         </td>
     </tr>